jaquilino/jaquilino.github.io/_posts/2022-12-04-human-variation.markdown

 We refer to these children as 'mixed race'.
 But this makes no more sense than classifying people by the color of their eyes.

+Citizens of the United States refer to it as a _melting pot_, by which it is meant that the population is a result of the mixing of incoming populations, not the result of a single or a few native populations.
+This, with the reality of the ease with which humans genes which result in the skin color of their children, implies that eventually all American children will be the result of an homogenization of such skin color.
+As humanity migrates across the globe, it is inevitable that each human is the result of the mixing of all skin colors and other characteristics.
+Our children will eventually all be 'mixed race'.
+So why do we apply such classification today?

 ### A digression on male vs female
 So one may ask whether this same applies to a person's sex?
 Genetically, one can clearly distinguish between a male and a female,